-Family Registration Fee (Base Fee)
+Child Registration Fee (Base Fee)

-A non-refundable, family registration fee of \$25.00 is required to enroll your child in the program.
+Once a space has been accepted by a family, a non-refundable per child registration fee of \$25.00 is required to enroll your child in the program.
+This fee is not applicable to families receiving fee assistance.

-Deposits (Non Base Fee)
+Security Deposits (Non-Base Fee)